CorrineTan/bigdata-roadmap/Udemy-Spark-Course/readme.md

-## Notes for Taming Big Data with Apache Spark and Python - Hands On!
+## Notes Udemy course - Apache Spark

 #### Install Pyspark
 - To check where does it install: